 Here is a link to the courses acceptable at the University of Florida.
 You may compare your own institution’s course syllabi against UF’s to check for course equivalency: UF Prerequisite Courses

-- A one-semester Genetics lecture course (3 semester credits)
+- A one semester Genetics lecture course

-- A one-semester Biochemistry course (3 semester credits)
+- A one semester upper-level Biochemistry course

 (These requirements are met if an applicant earned an associate’s or bachelor’s degree)